Abhay-Kumar30/E-Commerce/README.md

 3) Add the products in cart.
 4) User Dashboard:- User can *update*, *delete* their account and *update password*.
 5) Admin Dashboard:- Admin can-
-   * Create, Update, Delete category of product.
+   * Create, Update, Delete category of products.
    * Create, Update, Delete products.
    * Admin can change role of user i.e from user to admin or vice-versa.
    * Admin can check, how many product added in cart.
    * Admin can set how many products have to show in home page.
 6) **Search bar** for product search.
-7) **Recommendation section similar products.**
+7) **Recommendation section for similar products.**

    ### Some more features:-
    * We save user password in *hashed format*.
-   * Dublicate email ID not allow.
+   * Dublicate Email-ID not allow.
    * *Pagination*.

 ## ScreenShorts